Post-Nothing: 7"s

+Reception

-ReceptionPost-Nothing was released to critical acclaim in Canada, with Exclaim! naming it the second best album of 2009.
-The album was long-listed for the Polaris Music Prize and nominated for Alternative Album of the Year at the Juno Awards.Juno Awards Juno Awards: 2010 Nominees, Juno Awards, March 3, 2010.
-Retrieved on 05 February 2019.
+Post-Nothing was released to critical acclaim in Canada, with Exclaim! naming it the second best album of 2009.
+The album was long-listed for the Polaris Music Prize and nominated for Alternative Album of the Year at the Juno Awards.

+The album was also well-received internationally.
+Tom Edwards in NME described it as "a gale-force riot, a virtual tempest of joyous abandon".
+Matthew Cole in Slant Magazine said that Post-Nothing "positively compels repeat listens".
+Daniel Ross in The Quietus described the album as "noise, positivity, and a ramshackle sense of togetherness".
+He picked out "Young Hearts Spark Fire" as "a potent juxtaposition of two brands of chaos, romantic and existential".
+Ian Cohen wrote in Pitchfork that "much of Post-Nothing ... doesn't need to be analyzed or even understood to be felt".
+Cohen noted a theme of distance.
+A BBC review summarised the album: "Beguilingly direct yet leaving imagination to fill in the gaps, it's the level of unspoken unknowns that will keep you coming back for more, time and time again."

-The album was also well-received internationally, appearing on many year-end lists, including those of Pitchfork (#15), Spin (#16), NME (#39), The A.V.
+The album peaked at number 22 on the Billboard Top Heatseekers Albums chart.
+It appeared on many year-end lists, including those of Pitchfork (#15), Spin (#16), NME (#39), The A.V.
 Club (#25), PopMatters (#35), and Stereogum (#21).

-The album peaked at number 22 on the Billboard Top Heatseekers Albums chart.